iamlaksh1/site/content/posts/Statics-Part 1.md

 *Note 1: Newton Second Law - Only forces acting on a given body - here an box - where two forces involved - Pull force by man, and Frictional force.
 Sum of these forces determies acceleration*.

-*Note 2: Newton third Law - Relates the forces on two different bodies exert on each other ; this does not tells nothing about motion of either body*.
+*Note 2: Newton third Law - Relates the forces on two different bodies exert on each other ; this does not tells nothing about motion of either body*

 ![Action and Reaction DO NOT CANCEL OUT](../images/newton-laws.png)